-The shoe landed on the draining board, cracking the side of a mug and smashing a drinking glass.
+The shoe landed on the draining board, cracked the side of a mug and smashed a drinking glass.
 Sabirah sat down to examine her second shoe.
 The smell caused a lurching in the pit of her stomach.
-She would never get used to the assault on her nostrils every time she opened the front door, and when mould started to appear on clothing the stench was always magnified.
+She would never get used to the damp.
+The smell of it assaulted her nostrils every time she opened the front door, and in Winter when mould started to appear on her clothing, the stench was always magnified.

 In that apartment block Sabirah often had pains in her back and neck.
-The icy draft in the bedroom was bad, but worse was the constant stream of people calling around at all hours to see the local drug dealer who lived in the block opposite.
+The icy draft in the bedroom was bad, but even worse was the constant stream of people calling around at all hours to see the local drug dealer who lived in the block opposite.
 Her sleep had been disturbed at least four nights a week in the city.
 Yes, things were better now.

-Here, Sabirah lived at ground level.
-The damp had not been noticeable at first.
-When she moved in, the owner had told her the fresh paint was for her benefit.
-He liked to decorate every few years, and Sabirah throught the sunny primrose yellow walls were pretty.
-Within weeks the reality dawned on her.
-Now, every time she opened the front door she was greeted with a smell that made her retch.
+Sabirah lived at ground level and the damp had not been noticeable at first.
+When she moved in, the owner had told her that the fresh paint was for her benefit.
+He liked to decorate every few years, he said to “keep it nice”.
+Sabirah throught that the sunny primrose yellow walls were pretty, but within weeks the reality dawned on her.
+After a long day’s work she got home only to be greeted with a smell that made her retch.
 She kept the windows and doors open most of the time to air the place.

 Peadar was lovely.
 His daughter Chelsea often chatted to Sabirah outside the flats and told her about school, the new subjects she was taking, and her efforts at sports.
 They were a friendly family.
-It was just a pity that Peadar walked his pet around the common area and the dog opened his bowels on the grass every day.
+It was just a pity that Peadar walked his pet around the common area and saw nothing wrong with the fact that his dog opened his bowels on the grass every day.
 Sabirah was shocked the first time she saw it.
 How could Peadar not know about the dangers of parasites and disease?
 The local neighbourhood committee had told him to clean up after the dog, but that did not go down too well.
 Peadar did not like to be told what to do by anyone.
 “The ex-wife did plenty of that” he had remarked outside one day as he ranted about the committee.

 She turned away from the sounds of grinding metal to get water so that the flowers in her outdoor containers could have a drink, then stepped out into the sun to see four speckled starlings in a tree at the other side of the building.
-Their sweet, vibrant song, along with her mental images of soft dog shit smearing the blades of the lawnmower made her smile.
+Their sweet, vibrant song, along with her mental images of soft dog shit smearing the blades of the lawnmower, made her smile.